Will Venable: 2012–2015

 In 2012, Venable and Chris Denorfia formed a platoon in right field, with Venable getting most of the starts against right-handed pitchers and batting .270 against them.
-Venable made 80 starts in right, but appeared in a then-career-high 148 games for the year.
-When not starting in right, he made occasional starts in center and left field and made 26 pinch-hitting appearances.
-On May 15, 2012, Venable had a single, double and triple by the fourth inning against the Washington Nationals, but his 4-hit effort again fell short of the franchise's cycle.
-On May 23, Venable had his sixth career lead off home run and added a single in the second inning and a double in the fourth against the St. Louis Cardinals.
-He ended up one hit shy of the cycle for the fifth time, this time a triple.
+Venable made 80 starts in right, appearing in a then-career-high 148 games for the year.
+When not starting in right, he made occasional starts in center and left field and pinch hit 26 time.
+On May 15, Venable had a single, double and triple by the fourth inning against the Washington Nationals, but his 4-hit effort again fell short of the cycle.
+On May 23, Venable had his sixth career leadoff home run and added a single in the second inning and a double in the fourth against the St. Louis Cardinals.
+He ended up one hit shy of the cycle for the fifth time, this time lacking a triple.
 On June 3, Venable suffered a strained oblique muscle and left the game, missing four more games with the injury.
 Venable finished the year batting .264 with 9 home runs and 45 RBI.
 He collected 8 triples, finishing 9th in the league, and also committed 7 errors, tied for first among NL outfielders.